-However, Simultaneously, Aerospace manufacturers were also faced with a challenge to reduce the energy consumption at their facilities.
-This was a result of both voluntary commitment towards industrial sustainability as well as mandate from the Governments.
+However, simultaneously, aerospace manufacturers were also faced with a challenge to reduce the energy consumption at their facilities.
+This was a result of commitment towards net zero emissions and increasing industrial sustainability.

-Combination of the above two factors had led to the need for investigating novel methods for identifying opportunities that could lead to reduction in energy consumption whilst meeting the business objective of increasing production rate.
+Combination of the above two factors had led to the need for investigating novel methods for identifying opportunities that could lead to reduction in energy consumption whilst meeting the business objective of increasing production rate at high quality.

-We developed an Artificial Intelligence based solution to identify such novel opportunities to reduce carbon foot print in high volume manufacturing environement.
+We developed an Artificial Intelligence solution to identify novel opportunities to reduce carbon foot print in high volume manufacturing environment.